 If you don’t have an email list yet, no worries.

-As you use the methods above, you’re building your email list.
+As you use the methods above for webinar promotion, you’re building your email list.

 Your webinar email campaign may very well be the most vital part of your promotion strategy.
 That’s why I want to give you this entire webinar email campaign, to make sure you’re as successful as possible.